SteveKChiu/ios-res-tool/README.md

 ios-localize
 ============

-`ios-localize.rb` is ruby script to help you to use Android resource on iOS, it does the following:
+`ios-strings.rb` is ruby script to help you to use Android resource on iOS, it does the following:

 + Convert Android `<string>`, `<string-array>`, `<plurals>` to iOS
 + Generate R.swift to mimic Android R.java